rmengato/art-gallery-pipeline/README.md

 This repo aims to create an OLAP Database with data on art pieces from the Metropolitan Museum of Art, but also include QR codes for a link with further details on each art piece.
 With this, it will be possible to use the dashboard in classrooms for art or history of art studies, but also allow students to access the art piece's link easily and in a fast manner, in order to see each piece up close, with high definition details, if they wish to.

 The concept of generating QR codes can also be used in other contexts, such as in corporate meetings, for instance.
+Of course this concept already exists, but it is generally underused.
 The use of images are already widespread, such as Powerpoint presentations.
 But more often than not, people might need to access a link.
 Simply placing a QR code on the screen when needed, might avoid many e-mail unnecessary exchanges, such as "can you please send me the link for that?", as well as diminishing the cognitive load of the presenter that has to remember which links to send to whom.
 Should you take a look at this Jira ticket, Google Spreadheet or a company Pdf?
 There it is, don't need to waste time looking for it.
 You can concentrate on what is being presented.

+This pipeline also generates clusters for color analysis, by using [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering).

+Also, a table with the lifetime of each artist, including each year (including "idle" years), and their works (and duration of creation) that are now on the MET.
+This could lead to very informative timeline visualizations, and this concept can be directly translated into corporate environments.
+Instead of paintings and how long they took to be done, think of a timeline visualization with squares representing each week of an employee, with colors changing according to their occupancy.
+Unfortunately, generating this visualization would risk my already late submission, so this will be done in the future.

 ### DataTalks.Club Zoomcamp
 This is my iteration of the final project propposed by the organizers of the Data Engineering Zoomcamp.